 Early or deferred funeral

 In the Netherlands, a deceased cannot be buried or cremated within 36 hours after their death, because of a possible criminal investigation.
 You need permission from the public prosecutor and mayor to deviate from this requirement.
-If you wish to bury or cremate the deceased later than 6 working days after their death, you need permission from the mayor of the municipality where the deceased has died.
+If you wish to bury or cremate the deceased later than 6 working days after their death, you need permission from the mayor of the municipality in which the deceased died.